pijll/18xx-unified-rules/games/18Chesapeake.md

 #### Place Token

-Each turn, a company may place one token in a free city circle.
+Each turn, a company may place one token in a free station circle.

 There must be a route
 from one of the company's tokens